curzonj/jira4r/README.md

     issue.assignee = ""

-Bear in mind that in your JIRA setting you must allow creating unassigned issues.
+Bear in mind that in your JIRA settings you must allow creating unassigned issues.

 ## Other functionality

-All Jira's SOAP APIs are exposed via Jira4R.
-In addtion, Jira4R exposes these methods:
+All JIRA's SOAP APIs are exposed via Jira4R.
+In addition, Jira4R exposes these methods:

 * getProjectNoScheme( projectKey )
 * getProject( projectKey )